-A positive value is only ascribed to deferred tax assets where it is probable that future taxable profits will lead to the realisation of that deferred tax asset.
+A positive value is only ascribed to deferred tax assets to the extent that realising the related tax benefit through future taxable profits is likely.
 This assessment takes into account time limits that apply to the carry forward of unused tax losses or credits.
+TRE does not recognise any deferred tax assets.